 For more information about the 3-2 program, please contact the Physics Adviser, Paul Tjossem.

-If you would like to be added to the 3-2 Program e-mail list, please contact Doug Peterson.
+If you would like to be added to the 3-2 Program e-mail list, please contact Steph Peterson.

 Requirements for transfer to Columbia University, Washington University, Rensselaer Polytechnic Institute, or California Institute of Technology